ember-learn/guides-source/guides/v3.5.0/models/index.md

 Once you have an understanding of Ember Data, you will have a much better way to manage the complexity of data loading in your application.
-This will allow your code to evolve without becoming a mess.
+This will allow your code to evolve and grow, with better maintainability.

 ## Ember Data flexibility